-All students (K-3) at Park View Elementary will be assessed within the first month of the 2018-2019 school year to determine baseline proficiency using DIBELS Next, iStation ISIP testing and mClass: TRC.

-Third grade students will be assessed in September 2018 to establish a baseline using the NC Beginning-of-Grade ELA/Reading test.

-Third grade students will be assessed in October, January, and March to measure proficiency on ELA/Reading standards using the MGSD Reading End-of-Quarter Assessment.

-Progress will be monitored monthly using iStation ISIP.
+- All students (K-3) at Park View Elementary will be assessed within the first month of the 2020-2021 school year to determine baseline proficiency using iStation ISIP testing in reading and math.
+For students who are being considered by the MTSS team to receive strategic and intensive reading intervention delivered by the Title I Team, the interventionists will conduct the PAST and Phonics Screener.
+Title I math interventionist will administer a program assessment to students who are eligible for intensive intervention to establish baseline and determine placement within the math intervention program. - Third grade students will be assessed in August 2020 to establish a baseline using the NC Beginning-of-Grade ELA/Reading test. - Third grade students will be assessed at the end of the first, second, and third quarter to measure proficiency on ELA/Reading and Math standards using the MGSD Reading and Math End-of-Quarter Assessment. - Progress in reading will be monitored monthly using iStation ISIP, DIBELS Next, Curriculum Based Measurement, easyCBM, Fountas & Pinnell Benchmark Assessment System, LLI Reading Records, Cluster Checks, PAST, CSI Teacher Rubric, Reciprocal Teaching Rubric, and/or Phonic Screeners. - Progress in math will be monitored monthly using Istation ISIP, EasyCBM, Cluster Checks,

-mClass: TRC and DIBELS Next, iStation priority reports and on demand assessments, CSI Student/Teacher Assessment Rubric, Solution for Comprehension Scoring Guides, and ELA/Reading EOQ Case 21 Reports will be used to determine which interventions are necessary.
+DIBELS Next, iStation priority reports and on demand assessments, EasyCBM, CSI Student/Teacher Assessment Rubric, Reciprocal Teaching Rubrics, ELA/Reading and Math EOQ Case 21 Reports, PAST, and Phonic Screeners will be used to determine which reading and/or interventions are necessary.

 Goal 2: The success of all Title I students will be continuously monitored through the selection and utilization of appropriate methods of instruction and materials.
-Eighty percent of Title I students in K-2 will read at a proficient grade level as determined through mClass: TRC and DIBELS Next.
-Eighty percent of Title I third grade students will be proficient on the North Carolina End-of-Grade ELA/Reading test, mClass: TRC and/or iStation ISIP.
+Seventy percent of Title I students in K-2 will read at a proficient grade level as determined through ISIP for reading and math.
+Seventy percent of Title I third grade students will be proficient on the North Carolina End-of-Grade ELA/Reading and Mathematics Test and/or iStation ISIP.